alshedivat/al-folio/reading/minima-moralia.md

 5. "*Doctor, that is kind of you.*" **The small joys of life have opened beneath them the dark depths of twisted potential.** The injunction: Enjoy!
 Relax!
 Be casual!
 Let it go!
 These are manifestations of power and domination.
 But also the egalitarian spirit: egalité!
 By adapting to the weakness of the oppressed, they perpetuate the precondition of oppression (the weakness).
 Intellectuals should embrace isolation for solidarity.
 6. "*Antithesis.*" **Intellectuals like to think themselves out of the fray, but in fact they only reproduce what they negate.** The intellectuals are the last enemies of the bourgeois, and at the same time the last bourgeois.
 Intellectuals participate in the very culture-industry they critique.
 One must rather behave modestly and unpretentiously, for there is "the shame that when one is in hell, there is still air to breathe."
 7. "*They, the people.*" **Intellectuals fetishize the "common folk" as conflictless and good: this is precisely to ignore the violence of the system.** In bouts of righteous self-mockery, intellectuals pass into their opposite, that is, anti-intellectualism, and "rush into Indian temples".
 "The justifiable feelings of guilt of those exempted from physical labor ought not to become an excuse for rural idiocy."
+8. "*If bad boys should tempt you.*" **Beware of the belief that your intellectual abstinence shall prove capable of overcoming tempting circumstances when they come.** "The sacrifice of intellectual self-discipline is borne far too easily, to really believe that it is indeed one."

 ---